Facebook detection challenge winners spot deepfakes with 82% accuracy

 Schroepfer said Facebook intends to use the findings to improve its own deepfake detection tech in production today.
 Deepfake detection is an area of particular concern ahead of U.S. presidential elections in November.

-All winners used the EfficientNet network architecture to construct their models.
+All the winners used the EfficientNet network architecture to construct their models.
 Facebook engineers found that top-performing models tended to use a form of data augmentation or augmentations that blend fake and real faces.

 The Deepfake Detection Challenge data set will be open-sourced, with details shared next week at the Computer Vision and Pattern Recognition (CVPR) conference.
 CVPR was originally scheduled to be held in Seattle but will now take place entirely online starting Sunday.

 “Honestly, prior to all of this, if I just wanted to download a good deepfake detector from GitHub, it didn’t really exist like nine months ago — I think that’s a problem.
-And so just actually having a baseline system that works reasonably well, that gives people a starting point, I think is probably at this point more important than worrying about the adversarial examples,” Schroepfer said about open-sourcing the data set.
+And so just actually having a baseline system that works reasonably well, that gives people a starting point, I think is probably at this point more important than worrying about … adversarial examples,” Schroepfer said about open-sourcing the data set.

 Competing teams used the Deepfake Detection Challenge Data Set to train their models.
 The data set is a collection of 100,000 videos created by actors who signed consent agreements.
 With more than 3,500 actors, it includes 38 days of video.

-Last fall, Facebook and partners launched the Deepfake Detection Challenge with a group of partner organizations that includes the BBC, the New York Times, several academic institutions, and the Partnership on AI’s Steering Committee on AI and Media Integrity.
+Facebook and partners launched the Deepfake Detection Challenge last fall with a group of partner organizations that includes the BBC, the New York Times, several academic institutions, and the Partnership on AI’s Steering Committee on AI and Media Integrity.
 AWS contributed $1 million in cloud credits, while Schroepfer said Facebook contributed roughly $10 million to the project.

 With a similar goal of using AI to better moderate content, last month Facebook launched the Hateful Memes Challenge.